Table of Contents

 • Database integration: pipe JSON output into an ATS or candidate database.

-• Multi-language: test with resumes in different languages using multilingual models.
+• Multi-language: test with resumes in different languages using multilingual VLMs.

 📚 Additional Resources